AKSW/cubeviz.ontowiki/README.md

 # CubeViz - THE RDF DATACUBE BROWSER

-CubeViz is the facetted browser for statistical data in the Linked Data Web.
+CubeViz is the faceted browser for statistical data in the Linked Data Web.
 It was set up and adopted to be part of the Data Portal of the European Union.

 ![Line of different charts](https://raw.github.com/wiki/AKSW/cubeviz.ontowiki/images/differentCharts.png)